-Wood is an English photographer who concentrates on fine-art photography.
+Sam Taylor-Johnson (born Taylor Wood on March 4, 1967) is an English photographer who concentrates on fine-art photography.
 She attended Goldsmiths University and is part of the Young British Artists group.

 She is best known for her series Crying Men, which features many of Hollywood’s celebrities crying.
-This series saw portraits of the likes of Laurence Fishburne, Sean Penn and Robin Williams.
+This series includes portraits of men such as Jude Law, Laurence Fishburne, Sean Penn, and Robin Williams.

 Currently, she focuses on directing.
-Her first feature film is Nowhere Boy, a biopic about the childhood of John Lennon.
+Her first feature film is Nowhere Boy, a biopic about John Lennon’s childhood.

-Cunningham was an American photographer best known for her nudes, botanical and industrial architecture photographs.
+Cunningham (April 12, 1883 – June 23, 1976) was an American photographer best known for her nudes, botanical, and industrial architecture photographs.

-She was a member of the Californian Group f/64, known for its dedication to the sharp focusing of simple subjects.
+She was a member of the Californian Group f/64.
+This group was known for its dedication to the sharp focus on simple subjects.

-Gerda was a war photographer, the companion and professional partner of photographer Robert Capa.
-Like Capa, she also died photographing the front lines of war.
-She is regarded as the first female photojournalist.
+Gerda (August 1, 1910 – July 26, 1937) was a war photographer.
+And she was the companion and professional partner of photographer Robert Capa.
+Like Capa, she died photographing the front lines of war.

-Her landscapes were photographed using a 100-year-old large format camera.
-She captured her images on wet plate 8×10 inch glass.
+Her landscapes were photographed using a 100-year-old large-format camera.
+She captured her images on wet plate 8 x 10-inch glass.
 This process allowed Mann to show and manipulate flaws in the images.

-She has published many books of her work and still exhibits today.
+She has published her work in many books and still exhibits today.

-Strauss is an American street photographer who joined the photographic group Magnum.
+Zoe Strauss (born April 1, 1970) is an American street photographer who joined the photographic group Magnum.
 Her images around Philadelphia depict the struggles of daily life.

 Zoe Strauss: Ten Years is her most notable exhibition.
 She describes it as “a narrative about the beauty and difficulty of everyday life.”

-The series of 54 images shows her documentary and street photography of her travels.
+The series of 54 images show her documentary and street photography of her travels.

-Her work looks at themes of odyssey, journey and homecoming.
+Her work looks at themes of an odyssey, journey, and homecoming.

-After returning from her travels in the far-east, she assisted photographers at Time-Life.
-She also freelanced for Vogue and Life among other magazines.
+After coming back from her travels in the Far East, she assisted photographers at Time-Life.
+She also freelanced for Vogue and Life, among other magazines.

-In 1980 she joined Magnum photos (an agency founded by Capa), becoming a full member in 1983.
+In 1980, she joined Magnum Photos (an agency founded by Capa) and became a full member in 1983.

-Kunié is a Japanese photographer born in Nagoya in 1942.
-She moved to America in her 20s.
+Kunié is a Japanese photographer, multimedia artist, and painter who was born in Nagoya in 1942.
+She moved to America in her twenties.

 Her medium was the photogram.
-She used these to capture flowers and creatures of the sea.
-Living and dead.
+She used these to capture flowers and creatures of the sea—both living and dead.

-Shirin Neshat is an Iranian visual artist who lives in New York City.
-She uses photographic, film and video mediums.
+Shirin Neshat (born 1957) is an Iranian visual artist who lives in New York City.
+She uses photography, film, and video as her media.

-Her artwork centres on the contrasts between the West and Islam.
-It also has themes of femininity and masculinity, and bridging the spaces between these opposites.
+Her artwork focuses on the contrasts between the West and Islam.
+It also has themes of femininity and masculinity and bridging the spaces between these opposites.